London Drum

 Alternative routes include Whitechapel to Aldgate East, Whitechapel to Stepney Green and Whitechapel to Bethnal Green

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-Tower Gateway station is not wheelchair accessible
+Tower Gateway is not wheelchair accessible

-Whitechapel station entrance – There are lifts down to the London Overground, District and Hammersmith & City platforms, and escalators to the Elizabeth line
+Whitechapel entrance – There are lifts down to the London Overground, District and Hammersmith & City platforms, and escalators to the Elizabeth line

-Tower Gateway station exit – There’s a lift between the platforms and the exit.
+Tower Gateway exit – There’s a lift between the platforms and the exit.
 You can also use an escalator, or three flights of stairs (16 steps down +3 steps down +11 steps down)

-This tube journey is in Oyster zones 1-2.
+The journey is in zones 1-2.
 The cheapest fare is £2.80 off-peak (£3.40 peak) when you pay by Oyster or contactless.
-There’s no return fare, you just pay the same as two single tickets
+There are no return tickets, you just pay the same as two singles

-Cost of tube fare from Tower Gateway ⇄ Whitechapel Station | Tube Journey, Train Times & Fares
+Cost of tube fare from Tower Gateway ⇄ Whitechapel Station

 Fare zone Cash Oyster & Contactless cards